Emarioo/krita-auto-exporter/README.md

 ## Cropping an image
 It's a bit scuffed but you crop by entering four numbers separated by one space in the crop area text box.
 The first two numbers are the X and Y offset while the last two are the width and height, in pixels.

+## Minor inconveniences
+When you save and the auto exporter resizes the image it will be registered in the undo history.
+The Krita Python API doesn't have access to undo actions so we can't really do anything about this.
+Let me know if you have any ideas.

 # Installation
 There are two ways:
 - Clone the repo or somehow download the `auto_exporter` folder and `auto_exporter.desktop` and manually move them into `%APPDATA%/krita/pykrita/`.